Storytelling: Indigenous Ways of Knowing, Being, and Teaching

 Explore applications →Why storytelling matters

 Storytelling encourages learners to explore ideas through narrative rather than isolated facts.
-It supports Dadirri (deep listening) helping learners connect knowledge to their own experiences and the natural world.
+It supports deep, attentive listening, helping learners connect knowledge to their own experiences, relationships, and the natural world.

 About this website